yodrew/darkroomretreat/manuscript/air.md

 # 9 - air {#air}

-The tricky part of making a darkroom is not darkening it but ventilating it.
+Ventilating a darkroom is trickier than darkening it.
 After all, now its windows and doors are sealed!
 So we'll look at ventilation first and darkness in the next chapter.

-Ventilation also affects silence and temperature.
+Even trickier is making it quiet.
+With noise, we are usually at the mercy of our neighbors whereas we could buy an air purifier if necessary.
+Ventilation most affects the silence of a darkroom.
+It also affects temperature.
 Let's examine each condition and see how they work together in a mechanical system.

 ## ventilation {#ventilation}